Self-directed learners thrive at Sterling College!

 As always, we welcome communication from students and their families throughout the admission process.
 Please feel free to get in touch, introduce yourself, and ask any questions that might be on your mind.
-The Admission Committee looks for evidence of personal character, work ethic, academic curiosity, and passion for environmental stewardship when reviewing applications.
+The Admission Committee looks for evidence of personal character, work ethic, academic curiosity, and passion for ecological thinking and action when reviewing applications.
 Often, these qualities are conveyed more easily through essays, letters of reference, and conversations than through a transcript or test score.

 When crafting your application, be sure to share why you chose to pursue a unique educational path.